Nomophobia treatment

 Nomophobia treatment.
 Biofeedback.

 In the digital era, the pervasive phenomenon of Nomophobia, or the fear of being without one’s mobile phone, has given rise to a pressing need for effective interventions.
 Among the innovative approaches, Nomophobia treatment through biofeedback emerges as a promising solution.
-Biofeedback, leveraging advanced technology, offers a tailored and dynamic method to address the escalating concerns associated with smartphone dependency.
+Leveraging advanced technology, Biofeedback offers a tailored and dynamic method to address the escalating concerns associated with smartphone dependency.
 This treatment modality allows individuals to gain insight into their physiological responses during moments of phone separation anxiety, fostering self-awareness and real-time control.
 By combining the power of biofeedback modalities technology with personalized interventions, Nomophobia treatment aims to empower individuals to manage and alleviate the adverse effects of smartphone-related stress, promoting a healthier and more balanced relationship with digital devices.

 What is nomophobia?

-New technologies have become an integral part of our lives.
-Rapidly spreading all over the world, smartphones and their applications now play a key role in social connections, expression, information sharing, and achievement development.
-Smartphones have become essentials rather than accessories, due to their capacity to perform many tasks with features including advanced operating systems, touch screens, and internet access.
-Information is easily transmitted and received through text messages, phone calls, emails, faxes, games, movies, videos, and social media.
 Smartphones can also combine services, such as “commutainment” (entertainment and communication) and “edutainment” (education and entertainment).
 Like other modern technologies, many variables must be considered in evaluating their overall benefit and utility.
-For example, while smartphones provide ready, convenient access to the internet, and a sense of comfort and connection to others, they may also result in an unhealthy, negative psychological dependency, anxiety, and possible fear.
-Smartphones have countless impacts on our lives, potentially including problematic health issues that may develop as a consequence of overuse.
+For example, while smartphones provide ready, convenient access to the internet and a sense of comfort and connection to others, they may also result in unhealthy, harmful psychological dependency, anxiety, and possible fear.
+Smartphones have countless impacts on our lives, potentially including problematic health issues that may develop due to overuse.

 The increasingly symbiotic relationship between humans and their handheld devices has given rise to a new psychological phenomenon known as nomophobia, or the fear of being without one’s mobile phone.
 This modern malady underscores the profound impact of technology on our lives, raising questions about how it alters not only our behavior but also our very brains.

-In contrast to other forms of addiction such as gaming or gambling addiction which has been categorized as a distinct disease entity according to the International Classification of Disease (ICD), excessive smartphone use is a more general behavioral addiction that has not been officially classified as a disorder.
+In contrast to other forms of addiction, such as gaming or gambling addiction, which has been categorized as a distinct disease entity according to the International Classification of Disease (ICD), excessive smartphone use is a more general behavioral addiction that has not been officially classified as a disorder.
 Compared with drug dependence, which affects structural and functional neural correlates through chemical pathways, changes associated with behavioral addiction are more likely through operant learning that involves rewards and punishments for behavioral impacts.

 Common symptoms of nomophobia